redragonx/plzasm/README.md

 ## Dependencies

+You will need a x86/x64 CPU.
+You will need to install gcc and objdump too.

 The assembly bot requires two libraries, which are included in this project.

 The first library is created by [Taylor Hornby](https://defuse.ca).
 He created the assembly library that does the heavy work.